Dounford-Felipe/Audio-Alerts/README.md

 2. **Add CSS and add it to any page you want**

-This does not come with any style, you will need to add CSS as needed
+This does not come with any style, you will need to add CSS as needed.
+After styling the table you can add it to any page, everything loads automatically.

 ## Dependencies
 This system relies on the capabilities of modern web browsers and utilizes HTML, CSS, and JavaScript.